nabeel-oz/qlik-py-tools/docs/Correlation.md

 ![Steps to get to the correlation](images/Correlations-01.png)

-The `vSeriesInd1` is based on a third variable: `vIndicator1` which sets the Indicator dimension to the first value in the current selections:
+`vSeriesInd1` is based on a third variable: `vIndicator1` which sets the Indicator dimension to the first value in the current selections:

 `=SubField(Concat(Distinct [Indicator],';'),';',1)`